a-rodin/electron-movement/README.md

 electron-movement
 =================

-A program for modelling a charged particle movement in different electromagnetic fields
+A program for modelling a charged particle movement in various electromagnetic fields

 Building and running
 --------------------